juansulca/tinker-pod/README.md

 | Nozzle       | 0.4mm |
 | Infill       | 20%   |

+The STL files can be found in the `case/` directory.

 ## Firmware
 The current firmware consists of the screen setup and two generative art demos.
 The firmware is written in CircuitPython and should work by coping the content of the `firmware` directory to your microcontroller.